 |GDB Debugging||✔️||See the GDB Debugging Guide|

-* Compare Match C and Input Capture are not implemented in the 16-bit timers.
+* Input Capture is not implemented in the 16-bit timers.

 You can use the Serial Monitor to receive information from your Arduino code, such as debug print.
 You can also use it to send information to your code, such as textual commands.